danixland/bash-notes/README.md

  * add a way to display a note without running vim
  * markdown?
  	- maybe implement an export feature that builds the html file from the note
+ * write a bash completion script to enable autocomplete in the shell
  * other ideas may come [...]

 ### Contributing